-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Djimon Hounsou

-The two-time Oscar nominee has one child, 8-year-old son Kenzo, with ex Kimora Lee Simmons.
+The two-time Oscar nominee has one child, 9-year-old son Kenzo, with ex Kimora Lee Simmons.

 Photo: